ZhgChg.Li

 Settings → Security → Deploy keys → Add deploy key.

 Step 3.
-Set SSH Private Key to Secrets in Action’s Repo
+Set SSH Private Key to Secrets in the Action’s Repo

 github-actions-ci-cd-demo Repo